akovacheva/DataWarehouse/README.md

 # DataWarehouse

-# infoware-internship

-A repository to hold utility code and examples for the Quipu Infoware Internship programme.

 ## Goal

 Create a solution that will show data from several source and target tables and allow the user to load data from source to target.